-With a keen eye for detail and a strong foundation in narrative storytelling, Keerthi Raj is a photographer, cinematographer, and documentary filmmaker based in London.
-He holds an MSc with Distinction in Science Media Production from Imperial College London and is guided by a core belief in the power of high-quality work to connect, inspire, and engage diverse audiences.
+With a documentarian's eye for detail and an academic foundation in narrative storytelling, Keerthi Raj is a photographer, cinematographer, and documentary filmmaker based in London.
+He holds an MSc with Distinction in Science Media Production from the world-renowned Imperial College London and is guided by a core belief in the power of relatable, high-quality factual work to connect, inspire, and engage diverse audiences.

 When he isn't behind the lens, Keerthi channels his energy into cricket, badminton, and strategy games like Catan and chess.
 He finds these activities offer a different kind of focus and challenge, enriching his creative process and underscoring the dedication he brings to every pursuit.